 Loyalty is by far the most effective way retailers can get customers to identify themselves at the point of sale.
 Sending email receipts for in-store purchases isn’t enough.
 In terms of truly identifying who your customer is, what they’re buying, and how often, nothing compares to a loyalty program.

 When you offer customers a retail loyalty program that they perceive as valuable and beneficial, they will join and identify themselves to you.
 They’ll use their loyalty membership for every purchase, every time, in order to reap the benefits.
-And you’ll know who they are whether they shop at your store or your website.
+And you’ll know who they are whether they shop at your store or your website, enabling your marketing team to target the customer as an individual.

 How do customer loyalty programs help you identify more customers, more often?